tunmsk/nextgen-facebook/readme.txt

 = 8.41.0-dev.5 =

-(2017/04/19) Added a new "Status Dashboard" settings page, and moved all sidebar metaboxes to this new page.
+(2017/04/19) Added a new "Plugin Dashboard" settings page, and moved all sidebar metaboxes to this new page.

 = 8.40.13 =